About the Angela Y. Davis Prize

 - A list of URLs for any relevant websites (if applicable).

 Submitted materials should be representative, rather than exhaustive.
 Total materials submitted should not exceed 50 pages.
+One set of nominating materials must be submitted to the prize committee no later than June 30, 2017.

 This Year's Winner (2016)